-To reduce our operation's impact to the environment and society.
-DDD has imposed Corporate Social Responsibility (CSR) Policy, emphasizing the quality of life in the communities as well as regularly empowering the surrounding communities through assistance.
+To reduce the impact of our operations on the environment community and society.
+The Company has therefore established a Corporate Social Responsibility (CSR) policy, emphasizing the quality of life in the community as well as regularly promoting the surrounding community through various assistance.

-Additionally, at the production stage, DDD's factory is situated within Rojana Industrial Park who oversees the management of environmental impacts to the surrounding communities (e.g. wastewater treatment and air pollution).
-All aspects of impacts are managed in line with the relevant standards and regulations.
-DDD personnel is also in close contact with the industrial estate to cooperate in potential environmental and social impact mitigation arising from its operation.
+In addition, in the production process our factory is also located under Rojana Industrial Park.
+It oversees the management of environmental impacts on surrounding communities (Such as wastewater treatment and air pollution).
+All aspects of these impacts are managed according to relevant standards and regulations.
+And the Company's personnel there is also close contact with the industrial estate to cooperate in mitigating environmental and social impacts that may occur from operations.
+In 2023, there were no complaints from the community on issues related to society and the environment.